Richard de Lisle

 'The Test' explores the nature of consciousness and provides an unique perspective on the character of humanity.
 A scientist uses the 'Turing Test' to determine whether an artificial intelligence is truly conscious.
 But who is really being tested?

 Hiding Heidi explores the dire personal consequences of Britain's departure from the European Union for one European woman.
 Made redundant as a consequence of stringent post-Brexit employment regulations and threatened with immediate deportation, Heidi seeks refuge with a deeply divided English family, seething with resentment and recrimination after the 2016 referendum.
-Set in 2020, this dystopian satire presents a vision of a backwards looking, post European, English society riddled with xenophobia, parochialism and paranoia.
+This dystopian satire presents a vision of a backwards looking, post European, English society riddled with xenophobia, parochialism and paranoia.

 In the closing months of the second world war the Nazis were determined to exterminate all remaining prisoners in their infamous concentration camps.